glycerine/spin_paxos/README.md

-Really the only tricky, subtle, part is: the Proposer can have a value in mind they want to write, but if even one Acceptor in the quorum comes back with an already committed value, the propser must SUBSTITUTE the returned already committed value, in place of the one they originally had in mind -- and they still use the original ballot number that they had proposed/gotten promises back for.
+Really the only tricky, subtle, part is: the Proposer can have a value in mind they want to write, but if even one Acceptor in the quorum comes back with an already accepted/committed value, the propser must SUBSTITUTE the returned already committed value, in place of the one they originally had in mind -- and they still use the original ballot number that they had proposed/gotten promises back for.

-(Technically, the Proposer has to substitute the value with the _highest_ number of all committed values seen by Acceptors, but the subtle point worth emphasizing is that the first round -- of the three rounds involved in Paxos -- is all about _recovery_.)
+(Technically, the Proposer has to substitute the value with the _highest_ number of all accepted/committed values seen by Acceptors, but the subtle point worth emphasizing is that the first round -- of the three rounds involved in Paxos -- is all about _recovery_.)
 Recovering from previous faults correctly